 With farmers on the climate frontline

-Recipes for Change is a series of recipes from developing countries, which bring to you a taste of someone else's life.
-It gives you the chance to cook the same meal as the Hong family in the Mekong Delta or Olive Bibutsuwahoze and her family in eastern Rwanda.
+Recipes for Change is a series of recipes from developing countries that bring you a taste of someone else's life.
+It gives you the chance to cook the same meals as the Hong family in the Mekong Delta or Olive Bibutsuwahoze and her family in eastern Rwanda.

-These recipes look at the threats communities face through climatic change that affect some of the essential ingredients used in their main meal of the day.
-It shows you how IFAD is working with farmers to adapt to the very real impacts of climate change in their communities.
+These recipes also examine the threats that climate change brings to rural communities, many of which affect the essential ingredients used in these families' main meal of the day.
+They show you how IFAD is working with farmers to adapt to the very real impacts of climate change in their communities.

-- Smallholders are more often located on marginal lands where the impacts of climate change are more strongly felt, reducing crop yields and incomes
+- Smallholder farmers are often located on marginal lands where the impacts of climate change are more strongly felt, often reducing crop yields and incomes.

-- Small farmers need to adapt to climate change impacts now
+- Small-scale farmers must adapt to the impacts of climate change without delay.

-- Adaptation to climate change for smallholders can increase food security and income
+- Adaptation to climate change can increase smallholders' food security and income.

 Chef Bela Gil’s pesto-millet balls: A lockdown-friendly recipe

 We’ve been asking our Recipes for Change chefs to tell us how they are adapting to life during the coronavirus pandemic – and to share a delicious recipe that can be made with basic cupboard ingredients.